engrnisarahmed/dan.carley.co/content/post/deploying-cloud-foundry-with-concourse-pt1.markdown

 doing that to figure out how far a deployment had progressed or why it had failed midway.

-It wasn't possible to restart the deployment from the place that it had failed.
+It wasn't possible to resume the deployment from the place that it had failed.
 So you'd need to make your change, run everything from the beginning again, and hope that you'd got it right.
 Which was very frustrating and time consuming.

-There was also the disparate Jenkins layer to maintain and debug, which we rarely exercised in development environments.
+There was also a disparate Jenkins layer to maintain and debug, which we rarely exercised in development environments.
 Although Jenkins has seen significant improvements in the past year, it still remains difficult to configure declaratively and easy to mutate the configuration through the web